swon-epsilon/demo_/README.md

 # Demo Project README
-This is a simple reading file.
+This is a simple reading files.

-la;kslk;adjsf;lj
+la;kslk;sadf;lj

 add'l notes

 on a branch that's bad